 Minor adjustments to the feed point position and the length helped optimize performance, raising the overall height may further enhance antenna efficiency.

 40 metres did require the assistance of an antenna matching unit, but this was not needed on the 20 metre band.

-The 20 metre delta loop is easy to construct and unobtrusive for neighbors.
+The 20 metre delta loop is easy to construct and unobtrusive for neighbours.
 A good fun project which offered rewarding results.

-See my trapped dipole page for the best solution for my modest back-garden.
+See my inverted L antenna page for the best solution for my modest back-garden.